tanhauhau/tanhauhau.github.io/content/blog/compile-svelte-in-your-head-part-1/index.md

 The secret behind the system of reactivity in Svelte is the `$$invalidate` function.

-For every variable that has
+Every variable that has been

 - reassigned or mutated
 - referenced in the template